J-DubApps/get-chat-cmd/README.md

   width="600"
   height="350">

-The repo contains a script (**`ai_powershell_commands.ps1`**) with my PowerShell functions for: **generating PS commands from natural language using APIs directly from a PS session**.
+The repo contains a script (**`ai_powershell_commands.ps1`**) with my PowerShell functions for: **generating PS commands from natural language using API calls to popular AI models, from within a PS session**.
 Generated PS commands are output to console for evaluation, and copied to the clipboard.
 In the gif animation above I am asking 3 popular AI models for code snippets, using basic plain-English requests.  **Requests should be short and goal/outcome-oriented**.
+These PS functions are written for [PowerShell Core](https://github.com/PowerShell/PowerShell) on Windows, Linux/WSL2, or MacOS (they may work in 5.1, untested).
+I also created a variation of this project for [**Bash**](https://www.gnu.org/software/bash/manual/bash.html) (also tested Linux and MacOS) which can be found [***here***](https://github.com/J-DubApps/get_chat_cmd).

 ## Features